cypher7682/terraform-dependency-miner/README.md

 Will mine out terraform dependencies and display them in a searchable or graphy format.

+This can be plugged into terraform _or_ terragrunt.

 ## What it do

 ### Mermaid